objcio/articles/2014-05-01-custom-container-view-controller-animations.md

 **Why not just subclass `UINavigationController` or `UITabBarController` and get the support for free?**

 Well, sometimes that’s just not what you want.
-Maybe you want a a very specific appearance or behavior, far from what these classes offer, and therefore would have to resort to tricky hacking, risking it to break with any new version of the framework.
-Or maybe you just want to be in total control of your containment, let alone having to support their specialized functionality.
+Maybe you want a very specific appearance or behavior, far from what these classes offer, and therefore would have to resort to tricky hacking, risking it to break with any new version of the framework.
+Or maybe you just want to be in total control of your containment, let alone avoid having to support their specialized functionality.

 **OK, but then why not just use `transitionFromViewController:toViewController:duration:options:animations:completion:` and be over with it?**